-This work presents the implementation of the digital educational resource (DER) CreativeLab\Sci&Math | Plate Tectonics designed under the CreativeLab\Sci&Math project (Cavadas, Correia, Mestrinho and Santos, 2019).
-This resource is a structure guide with several tasks that explores the simulator PhETTM Plate Tectonics from the PhET Interactive SimulationsTM

-- 25 of the University of Colorado Boulder.
-This simulator aims to allow users to explore the plate tectonic dynamics on Earth's surface through the manipulation of different variables, such as temperature and density, and crust types (oceanic crust and continental crust).
-The tasks available to users within the educational resource were organized according to the following learning outcomes (Lo): - Lo1: Describe the differences between the oceanic crust and the continental crust regarding temperature, density, composition and thickness; - Lo2: Associate the tectonic plate movements with their geological consequences;
+This work presents the implementation of the digital educational resource (DER) of CreativeLab_Sci&Math | Plate Tectonics, designed under the CreativeLab_Sci&Math project (Cavadas et al., 2019).
+This resource is a structure guide with several tasks that explore the PhETTM Plate Tectonics simulator from the PhET Interactive SimulationsTM of the University of Colorado Boulder.
+This simulator aims to allow users to explore the plate tectonic dynamics on the Earth's surface through the manipulation of different variables, such as temperature and density and crust types (oceanic crust and continental crust).
+The tasks available to users within the educational resource were organized according to the following learning outcomes (LOs):

-• Lo3: Identify the tectonic plate movements that cause the formation of certain geological structures.
+- 1. LO 1: Describe the differences between the oceanic crust and the continental crust regarding temperature, density, composition and thickness. - 2.
+LO 2: Associate the tectonic plate movements with their geological consequences. - 3.
+LO 3: Identify the tectonic plate movements that cause the formation of certain geological structures.

-This educational resource was applied to the Initial Teacher Education (ITE) in two Portuguese Teacher Training Institutions (TTI).
-The results of its implementation in the academic year of 2019/20 are presented in this work.
-The main question that

-35 guided the work was: "What was the contribution of the educational resource CreativeLab\Sci&Math | Plate tectonics to the pre-service teachers' learning about plate tectonics?"
+This educational resource was applied to the Initial Teacher Education (ITE) programme in two Portuguese teacher training institutions (TTIs).
+The results of its implementation in the academic year of 2019-2020 are presented in this work.
+The main question that guided the work was: "What was the contribution of the educational resource of Creative-Lab_Sci&Math | Plate Tectonics to the pre-service teachers' learning about plate tectonics?"